By Tony V. Zampella

 Moreover, this all-knowing mindset gives colleagues a false sense of certainty, and discourages others from thinking, engaging questions, presenting ideas, or taking initiative.
 It traps leadership in one place at a time when it must course through the bloodstream of an organization.

-Our pace of change demands that leaders embrace the vulnerability of not knowing, and leverage the wisdom from those around them.
-Today, learning trumps knowing as the coin of the realm.
+Our pace of change demands that leaders embrace the vulnerability of not knowing — to develop an unlearning mindset that leverages the wisdom from those around them.
+Today, unlearning and not knowing trumps knowledge as the coin of the realm.

 Crucibles of Learning

 Essayist, Anias Nin declared, “We do not see the world as it is, we see it as we are.”